-One of the main features of the Affordable Care Act is Subsidies or ‘Advance Premium Tax Credit’ (APTC) for those who qualify based on their income to assist paying for the coverage.
-Generally a subsidy is available up to 400% of the Federal Poverty Level based on the Tax Filing Household.
+One of the main features of the Affordable Care Act is Subsidies or ‘Advance Premium Tax Credit’ (APTC) for those who qualify based on their income for assist.
+Generally a subsidy is available up to 400% of the Federal Poverty Level based on the Tax Filing staus of the Household.
 In addition ‘Cost Sharing’ arrangements (reduced deductibles, co-pays, etc.) are also available in addition to the subsidy for those that qualify.
-At lower income levels you may qualify for Medicaide depending on your state of residence and/or your children may qualify for the Children’s Health Insurance Program (CHIP).
+At lower income levels you may qualify for Medicaid depending on your state of residence and/or your children may qualify for the Children’s Health Insurance Program (CHIP).

 Subsidies are not available to those that have ‘Affordable and Essential’ coverage offered through their employer, rather you participate in the plan or not.
 There are other rules which should be reviewed in full by those that feel they qualify.

 You can also use the subsidy calculator on the Kaiser Foundation website to estimate your Subsidy amount by clicking here